Cervical cancerDysplasia; Human papillomavirus

 - Women ages 30 to 65 should be screened with either a Pap test every 3 years or a Pap test and HPV test every 5 years, assuming the HPV test is negative.
 Cancer experts are considering whether HPV testing guidelines should be changed.

 Human papillomavirus (HPV) is the most common sexually transmitted disease.
-High-risk strains (types) of HPV cause cervical cancer, as well as other types of cancer including vaginal, vulvar, anal, and head and neck.
+High-risk strains (types) of HPV cause cervical cancer, as well as other types of cancer including vaginal, vulvar, anal, and head and neck cancers.
 Low-risk strains of HPV cause genital warts.
 Nearly all cases of cervical cancer are caused by HPV.

 A vaccine (Gardasil 9) is available to prevent (not treat) cervical cancer in girls and young women.
 This vaccine protects against 9 types of HPV that cause cervical, vaginal, vulvar, and anal cancers.
 It also protects boys and young men against genital warts.